Содержание

 For more information about OpenSLP, refer to the package documentation

-located under /usr/share/doc/packages/openslp/
+located under /usr/share/doc/packages/openslp/ or

 refer to Глава 10, SLP Services in the Network.
 More Information about NFS, refer to